 Proof of company registration

-The required document depends on your company type and legal form (e.g., legal entities, co-ownerships, trusts, associations, self-employed individuals, or freelancers) and the country of registration.
+The required document depends on your company type and legal form (for example, legal entities, co-ownerships, trusts, associations, self-employed individuals, or freelancers) and the country of registration.- If the account holder is not a legal representative, a power of attorney and the legal representative's identity document are required.

 - If you don't have your proof of registration document, you may provide your company registration number so that your document can be retrieved from a verified source such as an official database or registry.